laban211/hava/README.md

 Running `stack run hava-exe -- --help` will provide the different options and the arguments needed for those options.
-One of the more useful commands is `--group-by-company` which can be ran with `stack run hava-exe -- --group-by-company <path-to-csv-file>`
+One of the more useful commands is `group-by-company` which can be ran with `stack run hava-exe -- group-by-company <path-to-csv-file>`

 ## Future Enhancements
 New features and enhancements will be added as needed.
 Stay tuned for updates!